Gymnastics schedule at 2024 Olympics: When and how to watch the final events for both men and women

-The remaining events include more appearances from icons Simone Biles, Suni Lee and Jordan Chiles, as well as popular men's gymnastics star Stephen Nedoroscik, who has become the unexpected viral sensation of the Games.
+After a day of no artistic gymnastics competition, Simone Biles will return to the Olympic arena, this time with a different teammate by her side.

-The group will battle for individual medals in each of the events they qualified in, but none are competing in every final.
+Both Biles and Jade Carey will battle it out in the women's vault final Saturday as some of the final artistic gymnastics medals are awarded.

-Biles, who already has two gold medals in Paris, came closest, but there's one event she didn't make.
+Biles, who already has two gold medals in Paris, came close to competing in every event, but there's one event she didn't make - the uneven bars.

 Here's a look at the remaining schedule and which Team USA athletes will compete in them: